berkeley-scf/tutorial-using-bash/using-commands.md

 syntax for one of these tools will be rewarded when you need to learn the syntax of another of these tools.

+An important benefit of these tools, particularly when working with large files, is that by operating line by line they don't incur the memory use that would be involved in reading an entire file into memory in a program like Python or R and then operating on the file's contents in memory.

+You may not need to learn much `sed` or `awk`, but it is good to know about them since you can search the internet for awk or sed one-liners.
+If you have some file munging task, it can be helpful to do a quick search before writing code to perform the task yourself.

 ## 7.1 `grep`

 The simplest of these tools is `grep`.
 As I mentioned, `ed` only